Western Undergraduate Exchange (WUE) Tuition Eligibility

 - Maintain enrollment with a minimum of 12 credits for each semester you attend (summer semester is a minimum of 6 credit hours).

-- Maintain good academic standing (2.0 GPA or higher) each academic semester.
+- Maintain good academic standing with a 2.0 Cumulative GPA or higher.

 - Remain a permanent resident of your home WUE state (maintaining your home state driver’s license will be required).